Mike Babcock: Criticism

 Babcock has been criticized for mistreating both veteran and rookie players alike.
 Similar to Tortorella (who benched Vancouver Canucks franchise goalie Roberto Luongo for the Heritage Classic), Babcock has been accused of scratching players ahead of games of personal significance, such as: removing Mike Modano from the lineup before his 1500th game, towards the end of the 2010–11 season in April 2011, without any reasoning behind it; benching Chelios at the 2009 Winter Classic against his hometown team, the Chicago Blackhawks, on January 1, 2009; and not playing Jason Spezza in the Maple Leafs' 2019–20 season-opening game against his former team, the Ottawa Senators (with whom Spezza spent the bulk of his career), without any reasoning and with Spezza's family and friends in attendance.
 Jason York has accused Babcock of arbitrarily banning a group of three veteran players from the Mighty Ducks training camp in 2002.
 Babcock was criticized for mistreating Mitch Marner during the 2016–17 season, his rookie season with the Maple Leafs, asking him in a January 2017 meeting to rank his teammates in order of their work ethic and then sharing the list with other members of the team.
-After teammates Nazem Kadri and Tyler Bozak stormed into Babcock's office on Marner's behalf, Babcock initially defending the exercise and the thought process behind it but ending up apologized to Marner for the incident.
+After teammates Nazem Kadri and Tyler Bozak stormed into Babcock's office on Marner's behalf, Babcock initially defended the exercise, though later apologized to Marner for the incident.
 Kadri also recalled that Babcock asked all the trainers to rank players on the level of effort they put into their gym routines, on the assumption that the information would be kept confidential, then Babcock shared all these assessments in front of the entire team, suggesting that the aim of this was to embarrass the training staff as well as eroding their standing in the players' eyes.
 Moreover, Babcock has been accused of verbally abusing arena staff throughout his career.